rcskids/ScriptLinkStandard/docs/index.md

 ## Get Started

 Looking to get started with ScriptLinkStandard?
-We will be making ScriptLinkStandard available through NuGet easy inclusion in your new and existing ScriptLink projects.
+We will be making ScriptLinkStandard available through NuGet for easy inclusion in your new and existing ScriptLink projects.

 ### NuGet